JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

   - Number of correct predictions divided by the total number of predictions, multiplied by 100.

   - Simplest model (not many insights on distribution or breakdown).

+- **Confusion Matrix**

+  - Tabular representation of .

+  - Simplest model (not many insights on distribution or breakdown).

   - Adjusts for the increasing predictors and only shows improvement if there is a real improvement.

   - ![RMSE](https://lh5.googleusercontent.com/pxb5gFdX2WYgW5dAvofM3bGUpJumpr_ATYdTScT3oXB-fXr-wAZ4QTOEjNaWpDtVPyU_Iyv62uJ3HlzAcT6dVj9x5ZgZ246oCgD5zVVOW65EQ8XUnESmVVHRLt7sc5szK4pIXxC_)